 A lack of technology at home prompted state-run Cnooc and China Petrochemical Corp. to invest more than $5.7 billion in unconventional oil and gas assets overseas.
 China Petrochemical, known as Sinopec Group, also held talks with Chesapeake Energy Corp.
-(CHK) and its North American competitors about acquiring shale.
+(CHK:US) and its North American competitors about acquiring shale.

 PetroChina has “no contact with Chesapeake in terms of mergers and acquisitions,” Zhou said.
 Still, “both sides have paid attention to each other,” he said, without elaborating.

 China holds 25.1 trillion cubic meters of exploitable shale reserves, the country’s Ministry of Land and Resources said March 1, citing a nationwide survey.